 1. The 5K and 10K events are open to all ages, including Adults (17+), Juniors (13-16) and Children (12 and under).

-2. The Half Marathon event is open to Adults aged 17+ only.
+2. The Half Marathon event is open to Adults aged 17+ only, and must be completed within 4 hours.

 3. The 5K, 10K and Half Marathon events are walker-friendly.
 Walkers will start behind runners.

 4. Affiliated rates are available to members of UKA registered athletics and running clubs.
 Membership of an informal running group alone does not qualify for the affiliate rate.

 1. Registration is online only through the link on the website.
 All registrations are non-refundable and non-transferable.

 2. Race numbers / timing chips will be posted to UK participants who register by Sunday 9th May 2021.
 For non-UK registrations and those made after this date, race numbers must be collected from the registration desks on the weekend of the event.